 However, most of the time the level is within an inch or so of the ordered level.
 One thing is almost always true: the water level is either going up or going down—it’s rarely remains static for more than a couple days at a time—but that’s just Michigan weather at work.

-Tour of the Elk Rapids Hydroelectric Dam
+Elk Rapids Hydroelectric Dam

 The present day dam is located on Dexter Street in Elk Rapids, situated between the upper (Elk Lake) and lower (Grand Traverse Bay) boat harbors and is an integral part of the historic downtown and the recreational waterfront, including the Edward R. Grace Harbor.
 The downstream side of the dam is a popular fishing destination that attracts anglers from all over Michigan.

 The brick building visible from the exterior houses the generating equipment.
 Built into its foundation are four separate chutes through which the water flows.
 Only two contain generating turbines.
 The water enters a chute through gates on the upper side and flows into a large rectangular chamber.
 A cylindrical turbine housing sits in the middle of the chamber with wicket gates at the top edge.
 Water flows through the wicket gates and falls downward into the housing, pushing the turbine blades as it falls.
 The turbine drives a shaft that extends through the upper floor and drives the electric generator.
 All the generating equipment is monitored 24 hours a day.